SarthakLaghate/Nearest-City-in-android-using-k-d-trees/README.md

 1)Create a maps activity in adnroid studio

-2)Modify copy and paste mapsActivity.java and KDTree.java into the src folder
+2)Copy and paste mapsActivity.java and KDTree.java into the src folder

 3)Copy cities.json in assets folder